All incompatible measurements on qubits lead to multiparticle Bell nonlocality

 \paragraph{Discussion and open questions} We have proven a very strong link between qubit measurement compatibility and multipartite Bell scenarios.
 More precisely, we have shown that all sets of incompatible measurements lead to Bell nonlocality if sufficiently many parties are considered.
 For this, it is enough that all parties perform exactly the same measurement.
 When contrasted to the bipartite case~\cite{HirschQuintinoBrunner-noBell,BeneVertesi-noBell}, our results show that the nonlocality of incompatible measurements may be superactivated by considering multipartite scenarios.
 Our main result induced a novel quantifier for the Bell nonlocality and the incompatibility of POVMs, based on how many parties are required to obtain Bell nonlocality, a concept which was also explored in this work.

-An immediate open question is whether our main result may be extended beyond qubits.
-In part of our proofs, we use the fact that, a qubit channel is entanglement breaking if and only if it is entanglement annihilating~\cite{AubrunMullerhermes-anihilation}, a result which is unknown to hold for qudits.
-Hence, extending Theorem~\ref{thm:main} to qudits might lead to non-trivial results on qudit entanglement breaking channels, and \textit{vice versa}.
-Another interesting open question is to identify the multiparticle quantum states $\rho$ that are used to prove Theorem~\ref{thm:main}.
+An immediate open question is to identify the multiparticle quantum states $\rho$ that are used to prove Theorem~\ref{thm:main}.
 Can they be restricted to specific known families of states, such as GHZ states or Dicke states?
 Similarly, Corollary~\ref{cor:1/2} proves the existence of multi-qubit states with an extreme robust violation of local realism.
 Can these states be identified and used as a resource for information processing tasks?
+Or can we at least bound the number of parties $N$?

+A more challenging open question would be to generalize our results beyond qubits without the assumption of non-existence of NPT bound entangled states, but this may turn out to be an extremely tough problem to solve.
+But more importantly, it was recently observed that even an arbitrary small amount of Bell nonlocality is a resource for device-independent quantum key distribution \cite{wooltorton2024device}.
+One can thus ask whether any incompatible measurements on qubits (or even qudits) can be used for some form of multipartite device-independent quantum key distribution.
+If this turns out to be the case, we are likely to obtain device-independent quantum key distribution protocol for many parties with high robustness to local noise.

-\paragraph{Acknowledgments} We acknowledge Emmanuel Zambrini Cruzeiro and Flavien Hirsch, for fruitful discussions and Sébastien Designolle and Tamás Vértesi for comments in our numerical results and for pointing out references \cite{Designolle2024Mulatipartite}, and we acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the Sino-German Center for Research Promotion (Project M-0294), the German Ministry of Education and Research (Project QuKuK, BMBF Grant No. 16KIS1618K), the DAAD, and the Alexander von Humboldt Foundation.
+\paragraph{Acknowledgments} We acknowledge Emmanuel Zambrini Cruzeiro and Flavien Hirsch, for fruitful discussions and Sébastien Designolle and Tamás Vértesi for comments in our numerical results and for pointing out references \cite{Designolle2024Mulatipartite}, and we acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the Sino-German Center for Research Promotion (Project M-0294), the German Ministry of Education and Research (Project QuKuK, BMBF Grant No. 16KIS1618K), the DAAD, the Alexander von Humboldt Foundation, and the the Niedersächsisches Ministerium für Wissenschaft und Kultur.

 \onecolumngrid